Arivazhagan2305/Face-and-Eye-Detection-using-openCV/README.md

 # Face-and-Eye-Detection-using-openCV

-The python packages used in the project are
+The python packages used in the project is

 opencv-contrib-python